Summer Holiday Grocery Savings

 Where’s The Beef:

-• Ground Beef is going to be at super-sale prices, different percentages in different sales leading up to almost any summer holiday.
+• Ground Beef: is going to be at super-sale prices, different percentages in different sales leading up to almost any summer holiday.
 If you aren’t particular about the percentage you’ll have more opportunities for sale pricing.

-• Premade burgers, both fresh and frozen will be an item.
+• Premade burgers: both fresh and frozen will be an item.
 The pricing per pound is never as low as ground beef of the same percentage on sale, the quality is usually never as good.
 They just aren’t a good value, but I get they’re easy & pre-portioned.
 Stock up now while they’re at a low if you use them.

-• Premium already “mixed up” burgers filled with cheese and so on are often at a low around the summer holidays.
+• Premium burgers: already “mixed up” burgers filled with cheese and so on are often at a low around the summer holidays.
 There is no doubt they’re delish but not a great value, even on sale.
 Consider mixing up your own.

-• Usually, there will be a steak or two at a great price although the time of the year to stock up is between Christmas and New Year’s.
+• Steaks: Usually, there will be a steak or two at a great price although the time of the year to stock up is between Christmas and New Year’s.
 The biggest exception to this “rule” is flank and skirt which might be at a great price.

 Chicken & Poultry:

-• Keep an eye out for wings, especially, which can be pricey per pound compared to other chicken parts.
+• Wings: Keep an eye out for wings, especially, which can be pricey per pound compared to other chicken parts.
 Grab them if you see them at a low.

-• Items like chicken tenders and nuggets (see frozen, too) are big sellers before any holiday.
+• Tenders: Items like chicken tenders and nuggets (see frozen, too) are big sellers before any holiday.
 Know your prices, highs and lows, and stock up if it’s a great sale, especially if you serve them regularly.
 These are items that are usually much cheaper if made at home rather than bought frozen.

 Fish & Seafood: